aspnetzero/documents/doc/Development-Guide-Angular.md

-ASP.NET Zero solution supports both [yarn](https://yarnpkg.com/) and [npm](https://www.npmjs.com/) to obtain front end library dependencies (like angular and bootstrap).
+ASP.NET Zero solution supports both [yarn](https://yarnpkg.com/) and [npm](https://www.npmjs.com/) to obtain front end library dependencies (like Angular and bootstrap).
 We suggest to use yarn because npm has some problems, yarn solves those problems and it is compatible with npm as well.
 You can easily add, update or remove packages on yarn's command line interface.